ComposeCode/AWS-Solution-Architect-Associate-course-helper/chapter3/section3-1.md

  - Value (This is the simply the data which make up the value)
  - Version ID (Important for versioning)
  - Metadata (Data about the data you are storing)
- - Subresources (Made up of Access Control Lists, Torrent)
+ - Sub resources (Made up of Access Control Lists, Torrent)

+### Different Storage Tiers/Classes

+S3 is designed to be redundant in the event of the loss of facilities.
+Files are stored across multiple devices in multiple facilities.